prem9660/PRODIGY_WD_04/README.md

 # PRODIGY_WD_04
-YIC TAK TOE - Web Application
+TIC TAK TOE - Web Application
 Overview
-Welcome to YIC TAK TOE, a simple yet exciting web-based tic-tac-toe game!
+Welcome to TIC TAK TOE, a simple yet exciting web-based tic-tac-toe game!
 This project allows users to play the classic game of tic-tac-toe with a clean and intuitive interface.
 Whether you're a seasoned player or new to the game, YIC TAK TOE is designed to provide a fun and engaging experience.

 Features
 Responsive Design: Play the game on any device with a responsive and user-friendly design.